-The Viaggio Steelhead Explorer program offers Montana Angler guests an opportunity to sample the small coastal waters of Southeast Alaska in search of dime bright steelhead.
+The Viaggio Alaska Steelhead Explorer program offers Montana Angler guests an opportunity to sample the small coastal waters of Southeast Alaska in search of dime bright steelhead.
 Captain Trig Papenfuse and your fishing guides have one goal in mind, to put you in rarely accessed or fished streams and rivers draining from both the mainland as well as numerous islands systems.
 The beauty of this yacht based trip is that depending on weather and water conditions you can always be in the game for finding untouched steelhead within relatively short distances of the saltwater.
 The crew and guides have worked hard to learn the area waters and what it has to offer but keep in mind this is still very much an exploratory trip.
 The shear volume of watersheds that have potential to hold fresh sea-run steelhead is impressive.
 Most of these watersheds have little to no data available surrounding not only the size or flow of water but especially the presence of fish and their numbers.
 The experience of the search is well worth the payoff when you find a run of over sized steelhead in cold, clean, clear water within short distances of the ocean.
 Each day guests will hike up small waters in search of fish.
 Steelhead in these coastal waters move in and out quickly and fish are not found every day, but in general prospects are good for finding fish on most days of the trip.

 The crew of the Viaggio know where to find the best anchor locations for each of the the different drainages so that you are never far from the water you are fishing.
 Every morning you will take a short jet boat ride from the Viaggio yacht to the shore or up the river before hiking and fishing your way upstream in search of fish.
 Each day will offer different hiking distances based on the number of fish you come across and the time you spend targeting them.
-These are streams that are rarely frequented and some "bush-whacking" is often required.
+These are streams that are rarely frequented and significant "bush-whacking" is often required.

 Trips disembark from Petersburg, Alaska and take place in the Tongass National Forest.
 Trips are operated under special use permits through the US Forest Service within the Tongass National Forest.
 Guides are licensed Alaska guides.